dariusf/fable/docs.md

 Such items may have preconditions, in which case they apply to every item inlined.

 **Fallback.** A fallback choice can be given by including `` `otherwise` `` somewhere in the body.
 It will only be shown if no other choices are available.
+Persistent choices are incompatible with fallback choices, as then the fallback choices will never be taken.

 ### Breaks and Spaces